 Grants: Who’s eligible and how to apply

 The Butte Strong Fund makes grants to organizations that are providing direct relief to those affected by the Camp Fire in one of the six areas of work.
 To be eligible to request funding, an organization must clearly show the direct benefit to those displaced by the Camp Fire that will be achieved through their project.
 The request also must clearly demonstrate the relationship with the key area of work that the request is being submitted under.
 To learn more about eligibility requirements, visit buttestrongfund.org/apply-for-funding.

-Drawing on the experience of the North Valley Community Foundation and their rich history of funding and awarding grants, the Butte Strong Fund believes the organizations on the ground know their needs best.
-Through community connections, presence and following on social media, and outreach efforts, we will encourage eligible organizations to apply to this grant program.
-NVCF will facilitate the application process and Butte Strong Fund organizers will evaluate and make final decisions on the proposals that are received.
+Drawing on the experience of the North Valley Community Foundation and its rich history of funding and awarding grants, the Butte Strong Fund believes the organizations on the ground know their needs best.
+Through community connections, presence and following on social media, and outreach efforts, we will encourage eligible organizations and agencies to apply to this grant program.
+NVCF will facilitate the application process and the Butte Strong Fund committee will evaluate and make final decisions on the proposals received.

 The Butte Strong Fund does not have a direct assistance program.
 Funding is provided only to eligible organizations that are directly serving people displaced by the Camp Fire.
 NVCF maintains a list of direct assistance programs on its website at www.nvcf.org.

 The Butte Strong Fund grant program is designated to support organizations that are providing direct relief to those affected by the Camp Fire in six areas of major work.How to Apply